VidMuse: A Simple Video-to-Music Generation Framework with Long-Short-Term Modeling: Dataset

 \subsection{Dataset Collection}

 To quickly collect a large scale of video-music pairs, we curate a series of query sets to retrieve corresponding videos from YouTube.
-In addition, we found that the music in the movie trailer usually showcases rich diversity and high quality.
-Therefore, we also aggregate a vast array of video information from the IMDb Non-Commercial Datasets~\cite{imdb}, including video types, names, release dates, etc. Queries are formulated by appending ``official trailer'' to the titles of these selections and retaining the videos released after 2000, as videos from earlier periods are less likely to be of good quality.
+In addition, we find that the music in the movie trailer usually showcases rich diversity and high quality.
+Therefore, we also aggregate a vast array of video information from the IMDb Non-Commercial Datasets, including video types, names, release dates, etc. Queries are formulated based on the titles of these selections and retain the videos released after 2000, as videos from earlier periods are less likely to be of good quality.
 In the process of video crawling, we only keep the top 2 search results, resulting in a collection of around 400K videos, ranging from movies to documentaries.
+Besides, several existing datasets already contain video-music pairs, such as HIMV-200K~\cite{hong2017content}, subsets of YouTube-8M~\cite{abu2016youtube} labeled with ``Music'' and ``Trailer'' tags.
+We incorporate these datasets into our collection to further expand its scope.
+After merging all sources, our final dataset comprises about 600K videos, spanning diverse genres and categories.